Engineering-Geodesy-Bonn/SlidingCalibration/README.md

 ### Description

-This repository contains a sliding ICP approach implemented for the kinematic dual laser scanning system of our ground Unmanned Ground Vehicle (UGV), as described in our previous work ([IEEE RAM](https://ieeexplore.ieee.org/abstract/document/10302421), [Arxiv Version](https://arxiv.org/pdf/2310.11516)).
-The robot is designed to generate high-resolution point clouds of various crops such as beans, wheat, soybeans, sugar beets, corn, and potatoes, in agricultural fields.
+This repository contains the code of a kinematic calibration approach implemented for the kinematic dual laser scanning system of our ground Unmanned Ground Vehicle (UGV).
+The robot is designed to generate high-resolution 3D point clouds of various crops such as beans, wheat, soybeans, sugar beets, corn, and potatoes, in agricultural fields.
 The U-shape design of the 2×2×2m robot causes the scanner mounting calibration relative to the GNSS/IMU trajectory to change over time when driving in uneven field environments.
 To address this problem, the method estimates time-dependent mounting calibration updates by:

 1. Creating initial point clouds using rigid mounting calibration of both scanners
 2. Application of an sliding window approach to cut point clouds along the vehicles trajectory